 Let’s start in Cardiff Castle, whose high walls mark the northern boundary of the city centre.
 It’s 2000 years’ worth of history in one place: Roman garrison, Norman keep, and a richly decorated Victorian fantasy mansion, which is what happened when the world’s richest man, the Marquess of Bute, went berserk with a limitless budget and a riotous imagination.
 There are spacious lawns to run around on, too.

 Afternoon - Shopping

 It’s time for lunch, so head across the road from the Castle, where the pedestrianised heart of Cardiff begins.
-It’s loaded with restaurants and bars, ranging from the big-name chains like Jamie’s and Carluccios, to home-grown and award-winners like The Potted Pig.
+It’s loaded with restaurants and bars, with big-name chains like Carluccios and home-grown and award-winners like The Potted Pig.

 You’re also in the centre of the best shopping in western Britain - all set out in the compact centre.
 The city was always known for its Edwardian and Victorian arcades, which are still the best places to find one-off boutiques; yet, the £675m extension to the St David's Dewi Sant Shopping Centre with its flagship John Lewis holding centre stage with many other major brand stores nearby.